 During your pregnancy, you’ve probably come across the term episiotomy.
-Or tried to avoid reading about it.
+Or you’re clueless about what an episiotomy is.

 An episiotomy isn’t something you can plan for.
 So you may be wondering why you need to learn about an episiotomy in pregnancy.